BOAC Flight 781: Effects of the disaster and findings

 The Comet's pressure cabin had been designed to a safety factor comfortably in excess of that required by British Civil Airworthiness Requirements (BCAR)—the requirement was 1.33 times P with an ultimate load of 2 times P (where P is the cabin's "Proof" pressure), but the safety factor used in the Comet was 2.5 times P—hence the accident led to revised estimates for the safe loading strength requirements of airliner pressure cabins.

-In addition, it was discovered that the stresses around pressure cabin apertures were considerably higher than had been anticipated, particularly around sharp-cornered cut-outs, such as square windows.
-As a result, future jet airliners would feature windows with rounded corners, the purpose of the curve being to eliminate a stress concentration.
-This was a noticeable distinguishing feature of all later models of the Comet.

 Memorial

-There is a memorial in the cemetery of Porto Azzurro, where some of the victims are buried and a list of those (20) whose remains were never found.
+There is a memorial in the cemetery of Porto Azzurro, where some of the victims are buried and with a list of those (20) whose remains were never found.

 In popular culture

 This accident was featured on National Geographic's Seconds from Disaster, "Comet Air Crash".